-The Monteverde Cloud Forest Biological Reserve (tel.
-2645-5122; www.reservamonteverde.com) is one of the most developed and well-maintained natural attractions in Costa Rica.
+The Monteverde Cloud Forest Biological Reserve ((tel) 2645-5122; www.reservamonteverde.com) is one of the most developed and well-maintained natural attractions in Costa Rica.
 The trails are clearly marked, regularly traveled, and generally gentle in terms of ascents and descents.
 The cloud forest here is lush and largely untouched.
 Still, keep in mind that most of the birds and mammals are rare, elusive, and nocturnal.
-Moreover, to all but the most trained of eyes, those thousands of exotic ferns, orchids, and bromeliads tend to blend into one large mass of indistinguishable green.
-However, with a guide hired through your hotel, or on one of the reserve’s official guided 2- to 3-hour hikes, you can see and learn far more than you could on your own.
-At $18 per person, the reserve’s tours might seem like a splurge, especially after you pay the entrance fee, but I strongly recommend that you go with a guide.
+Moreover, to all but the most trained eyes, those thousands of exotic ferns, orchids, and bromeliads tend to blend into one large mass of indistinguishable green.
+With a guide hired through your hotel, or on one of the reserve’s official guided 2- to 4 1/2-hour hikes, you can see and learn far more than you could on your own.
+At $19-$64 per person, the reserve’s tours might seem like a splurge, especially after you pay the entrance fee, but I strongly recommend that you go with a guide.

-Perhaps the most famous resident of the cloud forests of Costa Rica is the quetzal, a robin-size bird with iridescent green wings and a ruby-red breast, which has become extremely rare due to habitat destruction.
-The male quetzal also has two long tail feathers that can reach nearly.6m (2 ft.) in length, making it one of the most spectacular birds on earth.
+Perhaps the most famous resident of the cloud forests of Costa Rica is the quetzal, a bird with iridescent green wings and a ruby-red breast, which has become extremely rare due to habitat destruction.
+The male quetzal has two long tail feathers that can reach nearly .6m (2 ft.) in length, making it one of the most spectacular birds on earth.
 The best time to see quetzals is early morning to midmorning, and the best months are February through April (mating season).

 Other animals that have been seen in Monteverde, although sightings are extremely rare, include jaguars, ocelots, and tapirs.
 After the quetzal, Monteverde’s most famous resident used to be the golden toad (sapo dorado), a rare native species.
 However, the golden toad has disappeared from the forest and is feared extinct.
 Competing theories of the toad’s demise include adverse effects of a natural drought cycle, the disappearing ozone layer, pesticides, and acid rain.